spatialmodel/inmap/inmap/doc/inmap_worker.md

 ### Synopsis

-Start an InMAP worker that listens over RPC for simulation requests,
-		does the simulations, and returns results.
+worker starts an InMAP worker that listens over RPC for simulation requests, does the simulations, and returns results.

 ```
 inmap worker